MislavJaksic/Knowledge-Repository/README.txt

 Introducing the Knowledge Repository
 ====================================

-Knowledge Repository is a collection of text documents and programs I wrote to remind myself and can teach others about software engineering.
+Knowledge Repository is a collection of text documents and programs which I wrote hoping they will remind me or teach others about software engineering.
 Software engineering is a broad subject which is why the Knowledge Repository is subdivided into folders according to topics they cover.
 Inspiration file is a list of topics and materials with which the Knowledge Repository will be expanded.

 Empty or unfinished folders are marked with a suffix -TODO.